OpenTOPAS/TOPAS_Official_Documentation/parameters/geometry/parallel_world.rst

 ---------------

 Components can be assigned to "parallel worlds" rather than the standard, mass world.
-Such components have no effect on physics (other than usually very minor step limitation effects) but can still be used for scoring.
+Such components have no effect on physics of your simulation (other than usually very minor step limitation effects) but can still be used for scoring.
 Such components can arbitrarily overlay the mass world.
 Their volumes can overlap any other volumes in other mass or parallel worlds.
 To assign a component to a parallel world, include the line::

     b:Ge/MyComponent/IsParallel = "True"